web-infra-dev/modern.js/packages/builder/builder-doc/docs/en/plugins/introduction.md

       const config = api.getNormalizedConfig();
       if (!config.output.disableMinimize) {
-        // let it crash when enable minimize. throw new Error('You must disable minimize to upload readable dist files.');
+        // let it crash when enable minimize. throw new Error(
+          'You must disable minimize to upload readable dist files.', );
       }
     });
     api.onAfterBuild(() => {